Cojacfar/FlaskWeb/python-create-deploy-flask.md

 </configuration>
 ```

-You'll note that we declare `appSettings`, provide a `PythonPath`, and a location for the WSGI handler.
+You may have noticed that we declare `appSettings`, provide a `PythonPath`, and a location for the WSGI handler.
 Additionally, we provide a path to the `scriptProcessor` which depends on the version of Python you installed.
 If you are using Python361x64, you don't need to change anything here.

-Next, we'll create a FastCGI interface file.
+Next, we create a FastCGI interface file.
 We've already referenced this file's location in the config.
-We will create this file and name it **FlaskWeb.py**.
+We create this file and name it **FlaskWeb.py**.
 Copy the following code into FlaskWeb.py within your local Github repository for this project:

 ```python
 from FlaskWeb import app